Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 • Less natural feel

-• Not advised for women with little breast tissue
+• Not advised for women with little breast tissue due to the increased risk of a “rippling” appearance

-• More possibility of popping/deflating
+• Higher chance of popping/deflating

 • In case of rupture, rapid deflation will occur